livreQ/IMDA/README.md

 # IMDA

-This code repo contains implementation for IMDA algorithm presented in the AISTATS 2023 paper:
+This code repo contains implementation for the IMDA algorithm presented in the AISTATS 2023 paper:

 ***Algorithm-Dependent Bounds for Representation Learning of Multi-Source Domain Adaptation*** by Chen and Marchand.